RiTomasBjornfot/gripen/README.md

 # Limitations
 The system is not a real time system.
 Therefore, depending on the computer performance, there may be some time difference between the "live" plot and the actual event.
 Tests shows good performance on PC but poor performance on Raspberry Pi.
 When using Raspberry Pi, the recommendation is to set __plot__ to *false*.

-To give similar system performace regardless of number of blutooth devices or feature settings, the system uses paralell processing.
+To give similar system performace regardless of number of BLE devices or feature settings, the system uses paralell processing.
 This works well up to to a certain number of BLE units.

+The SW does not cover all possible situations.
+It is best to restart all programs and BLE's between runs.

 # Prerequisits
  - PC with linux OS
  - Raspberry Pi with latest Raspbian OS
  - Python 3.x
+ - Julia 1.6.x

 # How to get started (PC)
  1. Download this repository to your __gripen__ folder